ideasonpurpose/aweesome-iop/README.md

 # Awesome IOP

-A sort-of awesome list about tools, best practices and technical stuff at Ideas On Purpose
+A sort-of [awesome list](https://github.com/sindresorhus/awesome) about tools, best practices and technical stuff at [Ideas On Purpose](https://www.ideasonpurpose.com).

 ## Apps and Platforms